Bitti

-Bitti (Bitzi) is a comune (municipality) in the Province of Nuoro in the Italian region of Sardinia.
+Bitti (Bitzi) is a town and comune (municipality) in the Province of Nuoro in the autonomous island region of Sardinia in Italy.
 It is located about 140 km north of Cagliari and about 20 km north of Nuoro.
+It has 2,476 inhabitants.

 Bitti borders the municipalities of Alà dei Sardi, Buddusò, Lodè, Lula, Nule, Onanì, Orune, Osidda, and Padru.